tpetricek/Research.TypeProviders/pldi-2016/edits.md

 page 2, column 2, second paragraph: This immediately suggests a problem not addressed by the paper: providing good examples from which all relevant properties, and no more, may be easily inferred is a difficult art in itself at which many people are surprisingly unskilled.
 Do we have any assurance that a sample of data provided by an automated source such as openweathermap.org will in fact be sufficiently rich to serve as a proper example from which to infer the correct type for processing other, related data?
 What are the fallback options if this fails?

+End of 3: "there are labels that enable typed access to every possible value in the sample, but not more."
+It would be useful to give this intuition earlier, and actually to state it as an explicit, ideally formalized goal.
+The "not more" part seems like the most interesting, since you are doing joins up the lattice, so it's hard to define what that means, let alone argue that you satisfy it.

+p.
+1: How dynamic are type providers, in practice?
+The paper's formalism generates the classes in two phases, implying a compile-time/run-time split, but in practice it seems that it could be messier; I would have liked a more direct treatment of type providers and/or more explanation of their limitations/assumptions.